nihklas/Zli/README.md

 ## Compile Time Parser Usage

-After that, add this to your build.zig
+To use the simpler, but more limited API, add this to your build.zig

 ```zig
 const zli = b.dependency("zli", .{ .target = target, .optimize = optimize });
 exe.root_module.addImport("zli", zli.module("zli"));